eldoy/mongocore/README.md

 # All
 m = Model.find.all

-# All of these can used:
+# All of these can be used:
 # https://docs.mongodb.com/manual/reference/operator/query-comparison
 m = Model.find(:house => {:$ne => nil, :$eq => 'Nice'}).last